By Gemma Nardone

-Lexis Sydney students: this handy printable guide answers your top 7 questions about student orientation and setting your life up in Sydney.
+This handy guide answers international students’ top 7 questions about living in Sydney.

-All students (including evening students) arrive at 8.30am.
-Remember to bring your passport and visa with you.
+Arrival time for all students (including evening students) is 8.30am.
+Remember to bring your passport, visa and a small photograph of yourself.

-You will be given some forms to complete, then tested and interviewed in order to know which class is best for you.
-After this, you will receive your course books.
-It usually takes the whole morning to complete orientation.
+You will be given some forms to complete, then tested and interviewed.
+It usually takes the whole morning to complete orientation, so keep the time free.

-For those who wish to come, one of our teachers will take a group of students on a walking tour of Manly at 1.15pm.
-It’s a great way to get to know the area and to ask more questions!
+After lunch, one of our teachers will take those who wish on a walking tour of Manly.
+It’s a great way to get to know the area, make new friends and to ask questions.
+The tour usually leaves at 1.15pm.

 2. As an international student, how do I apply for an Australian Tax File Number?